Vishnupriya609/100DaysofCoding/Day 8/Notes.md

 ### Example: int number; ---> Define   , int number = 50; ---> Initialization

+## Rules

+1. Variable names can use letters, numbers, `_`, and `$`.

+2. Variable names cannot start with a number.

+3. Spaces are not allowed in variable names.

+4. Java keywords cannot be used as variable names.

+5. Variable names are case-sensitive.

+6. Variables should have meaningful names.

+7. Java commonly uses camelCase naming style.

+8. Every variable must have a data type.

+9. Local variables must be initialized before use.

 ## Types of Variables
 ### Instance Variables (Non-static Fields) : An instance variable is a variable that belongs to an object of a class.